getify/You-Dont-Know-JS/README.md

 ## Online Video Training

 I also have some JS training material available in on-demand video format.
-I teach courses through [Frontend Masters](https://FrontendMasters.com), like my [Advanced JS](https://frontendmasters.com/courses/javascript-foundations/) workshop.
+I teach courses through [Frontend Masters](https://FrontendMasters.com), like my [Deep JavaScript Foundations](https://frontendmasters.com/courses/javascript-foundations/) workshop.
 You can find [all my courses here](https://frontendmasters.com/kyle-simpson/).

 Some of those courses are also distributed on other platforms, like Pluralsight, Lynda.com, and O'Reilly Safari Online.